 Park at the Harrison Ave entrance to Umstead State Park, and start your hike at the Loblolly trailhead.

-Taking the Loblolly Trail to the edge of the park will bring you to the junction with Schenck’s Loblolly Trail, which you should follow to the Reedy Creek Greenway.
+Taking the Loblolly Trail to the edge of the park will bring you to the junction with Schenk’s Loblolly Trail, which you should follow to the Reedy Creek Greenway.

-Cross Reedy Creek Greenway at the sign and continue into NC State’s Schenck Forest.
+Cross Reedy Creek Greenway at the sign and continue into NC State’s Schenk Forest.

 NOTE: No dogs or bicycles are allowed in the forest.
 (The strict leash rules were implemented in 2005.)

-There are several hiking trails you can try within Schenck Forest boundaries.
+There are several hiking trails you can try within Schenk Forest boundaries.

 Frances L. Liles Trail